 In case you need more reason to save an emergency fund, data from the Federal Reserve shows that nearly 40% of Americans cannot handle a $400 emergency.
 That means that Americans are burying themselves in even more debt to take care of emergencies that they could have avoided with having an emergency fund.

 My recommendation is to save at least one month’s worth of expenses initially… but don’t think you’re off the hook once you have saved that amount.
 Each and every paycheck, allocate a small percentage to continually grow your emergency fund.

 Don’t be unprepared for emergencies and don’t get into debt because of them, because emergencies will happen.

-If you need help budgeting with an irregular income and want my personalized feedback, reach out!
+If you need help budgeting with an irregular income and want my personalized feedback,

 2. Use a baseline income to budget